okaybenji/visual-text-engine/README.md

 - [ ] Set item use function (perhaps save to/load from .js files)

 ### Someday/maybe
+- [ ] Auto-size and -position rooms cards on load (look into box packing)
 - [ ] Drag-and-drop connections between rooms
 - [ ] Drag-and-drop items (move items to other rooms)
 - [ ] ASCII art editor